- Home /

 Early College High School

-Union Public Schools and Tulsa Community College are embarking on a joint venture to create an Early College High School (ECHS) program that will be among the first of its kind in the state, pending final approval by the Oklahoma State Regents for Higher Education in October.
+Union Public Schools and Tulsa Community College are part of a joint venture to create an Early College High School (ECHS) program that will be among the first of its kind in the state.

 Expectations are high . . . for students and the ECHS program.
 Through the cooperative and shared use of resources, personnel, and facilities, TCC and Union Public Schools will provide access to higher education while reducing the barriers to college completion.